 Any discussion of economics in the Old Testament must begin with the Pentateuch, especially the books of Leviticus and Deuteronomy.
-Clearly these are not economic textbooks.
-The Hebrews were an agricultural people without the compartmentalization of life we have today and to speak strictly of economics would have been unintelligible to them.
+Clearly, these are not economic textbooks.
+The Hebrews were an agricultural people without the compartmentalization of life we have today, and to speak strictly of economics would have been unintelligible to them.

 15 See, I have set before you today life and prosperity, death and adversity. …19 I call heaven and earth to witness against you today that I have set before you life and death, blessings and curses.
 Choose life so that you and your descendants may live, 20 loving the Lord your God, obeying him, and holding fast to him; for that means life to you and length of days, so that you may live in the land that the Lord swore to give to your ancestors, to Abraham, to Isaac, and to Jacob.
 (NRSV)

-To say that the laws were a means to and end is not to say they were inconsequential.
+To say that the laws were a means to an end is not to say they were inconsequential.
 On the contrary, many are transcendent ethical principles, though contextually applied.
 We should expect that honoring those principles today should bring a measure of shalom to our lives.

 Three Aspects of Economic Justice